shengmo0210/nekoray/README.md

 ## Subscription

-We support widely used link formats(like Shadowsocks, Clash and v2rayN) as well as custom outbound and custom configs.
+We support widely used link formats(like Shadowsocks and v2rayN) as well as custom outbound and custom configs.
 The subscription file can contain commented lines(starting with // or #, empty lines are ignored as well), JSON strings(can be human-readable or compact) and import links(each link should be on a separate line).